The Later Abortion Initiative intends to change the conversation around later abortion and the clients who need this service.

-Access to later abortion (defined as abortion occurring after the first trimester of pregnancy) is a critical women’s reproductive health, rights, and justice issue.
+Access to later abortion (defined as abortion occurring after the first trimester of pregnancy) is a critical reproductive health, rights, and justice issue.
 While abortion continues to be a politically contentious and divisive issue, later abortion is marginalized even among those who otherwise support abortion rights.
-Women who need later abortions are younger and more economically vulnerable than those who seek first-trimester abortion care, yet polling indicates public support for later abortion is significantly lower than for earlier abortion.
-Legal restrictions, higher costs, and fewer providers mean that women who need later abortions must overcome many obstacles to access care.
+Clients who need later abortions are younger and more economically vulnerable than those who seek first-trimester abortion care, yet polling indicates public support for later abortion is significantly lower than for earlier abortion.
+Legal restrictions, higher costs, and fewer providers mean that pregnant people who need later abortions must overcome many obstacles to access care.
 At later gestations, access to high-quality abortion services becomes more contested, restricted, and inaccessible.

-The Later Abortion Initiative (LAI), a project of Ibis Reproductive Health, will change the conversation around later abortion and the women who need this service.
-LAI particularly focuses on the increased stigma, challenges and barriers for women who need abortions after 18 weeks.
+The Later Abortion Initiative (LAI), a project of Ibis Reproductive Health, will change the conversation around later abortion and the pregnant people who need this service.
+LAI particularly focuses on the increased stigma, challenges and barriers for clients who need abortions after 18 weeks.
 LAI will support the development of innovative activities and new leadership on later abortion, and support efforts to preserve and expand access to later abortion care.
 Building on previous work by colleagues around the country and in collaboration with other organizations, including the Later Abortion Network, LAI will develop an ambitious program of work to:

 - Improve referrals for later abortion care, including by collaborating with Maternal Fetal Medicine (MFM) colleagues and others to improve access to care

 - Increase the number of sites where later abortion is available and create support for clinics that currently provide vital later abortion care

 - Identify training resources to expand the number of physicians who can perform later abortion, especially at 20 weeks’ gestation and beyond